 More importantly, the lost projects or sales take a toll on a company’s bottom line.
-More than 2 in 5 (41 per cent) of Canadian small business owners’ companies have lost $10,000 or more by foregoing a project or sales specifically due to issues created by insufficient cash flow.
+More than 2 in 5 (41%) of Canadian small business owners’ companies have lost $10,000 or more by foregoing a project or sales specifically due to issues created by insufficient cash flow.

 What’s Driving Cash Flow Problems for the Self-Employed and Small Businesses

-What’s most concerning is that even if they’re paid on time, more than 3 in 5 (62 per cent) small business owners in Canada report that the time it takes the money to process after receiving a payment has the largest impact on their company’s cash flow compared to not getting paid by customers or clients within the terms of the payment system (38 per cent).
+What’s most concerning is that even if they’re paid on time, more than 3 in 5 (62%) small business owners in Canada report that the time it takes the money to process after receiving a payment has the largest impact on their company’s cash flow compared to not getting paid by customers or clients within the terms of the payment system (38%).

 Intuit Helps Small Businesses and the Self-Employed Keep on Top of Cash Flow